Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Dependency injection

-Support for external dependency injection containers is no longer provided by NServiceBus adapters for each container library.
-Instead, NServiceBus version 8 directly provides the ability to use any container that conforms to the `Microsoft.Extensions.DependencyInjection.Abstractions` container abstraction.
+NServiceBus no longer provides adapters for external dependency injection containers.
+Instead, NServiceBus version 8 directly provides the ability to use any container that conforms to the `Microsoft.Extensions.DependencyInjection` container abstraction.
 Visit the dedicated [dependency injection changes](/nservicebus/upgrades/7to8/dependency-injection.md) section of the upgrade guide for further information.

 ## Support for external logging providers